Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 In order to make a Skill available in Pharia Kernel two criteria need to be met:

-* The skill must be deployed as a component to an OCI registry (for local development a directory might also suffice)
+* The skill must be deployed as a component to an OCI registry (a directory might also suffice for local development)
 * The skill must be configured in the namespace configuration (a `toml` file, typically checked into a Git repository)

 If your team does not own a namespace yet, you can request one from your Pharia Kernel operators.
-They will associate it with a `namespace.toml` which lists the skills you want to deploy as well as an OCI registry to load the skill code into.
-Ideally your team owns both, so you can deploy skills in self service.
+They will associate it with a `namespace.toml`, which lists the skills you want to deploy, as well as an OCI registry to load the skill code into.
+Ideally, your team owns both, so you can deploy skills in self service.

 The TOML file lists all skills in the namespace.
 Here is an example: